jmccreight/wrf_hydro_tests/README.md

 *What is wrf wrf\_hydro\_tests?*

+The wrf\_hydro\_tests software is _the_ code for testing the WRF-Hydro model and the National Water Model instance of WRF-Hydro.

-The wrf\_hydro\_tests software is under active development.
+The testing code base is under active development.
 That means that it is evolving and it can evolve to meet your needs if you become involved.

 Currently:
 * Testing of the offline WRF-Hydro model only.
 * Engineering tests are limited to the fundamentals, but will expand with increased community usage.
+* The system is used for on-demand, CI (ising CircleCI), and periodic testing.
-* There is flexibilty for users to develop their own custom tests and questions (covered in the Advanced usage section).
+* There is flexibilty for users to develop their own custom tests and questions (covered in the "Advanced Usage" section).
+* Users are encouraged to develop tests that can be used by others.
 * The full set of required features has not yet been implemented (covered in the "Deficiencies, on-going, & future work" section").